How should I prepare my samples for 2D electrophoresis?

-First, it is essential to know that protein samples for 2D PAGE should not contain high salt concentrations, ionic detergents like SDS, or cellular debris and DNA from cell lysis, as these will disturb isoelectric focussing (IEF) and cause spot streaking in the gel [1,2], so stay clear of them.
+First, it is essential to know that protein samples for 2D PAGE should not contain high salt concentrations, ionic detergents like SDS, or cellular debris and DNA from cell lysis.
+These will disturb isoelectric focusing (IEF) and cause spot streaking in the gel [1,2], so stay clear of them.

-1. Use the lysis procedure and buffer that you have used before
+- Continue to use the lysis procedure and buffer that you have used before.

-2. Clean up and concentrate the sample, for example using the GE 2D clean-up kit:
+- Clean up and concentrate the sample, for example, using a 2D clean-up kit.

-- Finally, it would be best if you determined the protein concentration, for example using the 2D Quant kit:
+- Finally, it would be best if you determined the protein concentration, for example, using the 2D Quant kit.

-The protein concentration should be approximately 1-20 ug/ul.
+Ensure that the protein concentration is approximately 1-20 ug/ul.

-The protein load on each gel should be approximately 50-300 microgram for complex samples with many proteins, and 5-50 microgram for pure protein samples.
-For protein identification by mass spectrometry, the gels can be stained by standard Coomassie staining methods, or by more sensitive silver staining methods that have been optimized for MS protein ID [1,2] (see examples below).
+I also recommend that the protein load on each gel should be approximately 50-300 micrograms for complex samples with many proteins and 5-50 micrograms for pure protein samples.
+Furthermore, for protein identification by mass spectrometry, the gels can be stained by standard Coomassie staining methods or by more sensitive silver staining methods optimized for MS protein ID [1,2] (see examples below).

 I have a couple of other blog posts which may be of inspiration for you when working with gel electrophoresis: